-Nominate examiners for a student's thesis as stipulated in the Guidelines for the Appointment of Research Examiners (see Regulation 4.28 (.pdf))
+Nominate examiners for a student's thesis as stipulated in the Guidance for the Appointment of Research Degree Examiners.

 2.17.
 Thesis examination

 The supervisor should not be present at the viva but is encouraged to be in the department on the day to support the candidate at the conclusion of the viva.
 With the permission of the candidate and the examiners, the supervisor is permitted to be present when the examiners inform the candidate of the result of the viva.